 HOW TO FIX ACID STAIN THAT LOOKS DULL IN ONE AFTERNOON

-A customer contacted Direct Colors to help fix her Driveway after using a competitor’s Acid Stain product and advice.
+A customer contacted Direct Colors to help fix her driveway after using a competitor’s acid stain product and advice.
 As it turns out her concrete was very porous and the stain didn’t turn out the way she’d anticipated.
-After originally applying Amber and Brown Acid Stain, she felt the surface color looked too “spotty and dull.”
+After originally applying Onix and Cocoa acid stain, she felt the surface color looked too “spotty and dull.”
 The color did not flow together to create an evenly distributed look without being overly dark.

 To overcome the extreme porosity of this customer’s concrete we recommend applying two Concrete Dye colors – Coffee Brown and Sepia – to blend in the tones while keeping with the original color scheme.